k78ma/quartz/content/Robotics/Constant Velocity Tracking Example.md

 The above system of equations is called a **State Extrapolation Equation** (also called the **Transition Equation** or **Prediction Equation**) and is also one of the five Kalman filter equations.
 This system of equations extrapolates the current state to the next state (prediction).

+The predictton equations depend on the system dynamics and differ from example to example.

+## $\alpha$-$\beta$ filter

+Let the radar track-to-track period $\Delta t$ be 5 seconds.
+Assume that at time $n-1$, the estimated range of the unmanned air vehicle is 30,000 the estimated UAV velocity is 40 m/s.

+Using the prediciton/state extrapolation equations, we can predict the target position at time $n$: